 - Sara Gardner, Neurodiversity Navigators

 - Suzanne Moreau, Human Resources

 What happens after I submit a referral to the CARE Team?

 - CARE referrals are received via the online case management system (Maxient).

-- The referral is assigned to a member of the CARE Team depending upon the issue indicated by the referrer for case management.
+- The concern is assigned to a member of the CARE Team depending upon the information you share.

-- The assigned CARE Team member will contact the referrer to notify them the CARE referral was received.
+- A CARE Team member will contact the you to confirm we recieved the CARE referral.

-- They will also check-in with the referrer to provide emotional support; ask any clarifying questions about the incident; and determine what resources the referrer may need from the CARE Team.
+- We will also check-in with you to provide support, ask any clarifying questions about the incident, and determine what resources you may need from the CARE Team.

-- The referrer is often encouraged to use their connection with the student to provide them with support before the CARE Team intervenes.
+- We encourage you to use your connection with the student to provide them with support before the CARE Team intervenes.
 Oftentimes, having a compassionate conversation with a student about a concern can go a long way in resolving the issue.

-- If a referrer has already attempted to work with the student and that has not worked, the CARE Team member will then intervene with the student to provide support.
+- If you have already attempted to work with the student and that has not worked, a CARE Team member will then intervene with the student to provide support.